 Diastasis Recti occurs when your belly sticks out because the space between your left and right belly muscles has widened.
 You might call it a pooch, bulge or mummy tummy as this is very common among postpartum females.

-Diastasis Recti or known as DR is defined as a gap larger than 2.7cm or a gap of about 3 fingers between the two sides of the rectus abdominis muscle.
-This is caused by the stretching of a connective collagen sheath and most frequently occurs in pregnant or postpartum women.
+Diastasis Recti is defined as a gap larger than 2.7cm or a gap of about 3 fingers between the two sides of the rectus abdominis muscle at the midline of the abdomen.

 - Lower back pain

 Strengthening your core muscles before you get pregnant or in the early stages of pregnancy might help prevent Diastasis Recti.
 It’s best to avoid putting excess strain on your abdominal muscles while pregnant.

 Constipation, heavy lifting while standing up and sitting down can add significant pressure on the weak belly tissue, and should be avoided.
 Some exercises such as abdominal crunches, sit-ups and exercises focused on contracting the core muscles will further aggravate the condition.